SValverde/payvision-challenge-fullstack/README.md

 Install [node](https://nodejs.org/)

-Run `npm install` in the proyects root folder
+Run `npm install` in the proyect root folder

 Run `ng serve` for a dev server.